Tutorial — Separate stems and lay them into the timeline

 A speaker_N stem plays as silence

-Cause: Perso's per-utterance script attributed no utterances to that speaker (typical when auto-detect over-counts, or one speaker only appears outside the trim window).
+Cause: Perso's per-utterance script attributed no utterances to that speaker (typical when auto-detect over-counts, or one speaker only appears outside the trimmed window).
 The bundled .tar still contains a (silent) entry for the slot.

 Up next

-tutorial-chat-assistant.md - Why two steps (separate, then mix) instead of one:
+- Why two steps (separate, then mix) instead of one:

 ../explanation/pipelines.md - Per-endpoint spec: